 Customers who bring these materials to Metro Central or Metro South transfer stations must certify that their loads of construction, remodeling and demolition debris are asbestos-free.
 To do this, complete a Construction and Demolition Waste Acceptance form.

 Documentation must be presented to the bay spotter for review prior to opening the drop‐box or truck doors.
+Documentation must be recent; items will not be accepted if the test results are older than two years for DIY projects, or older than three years for contractors managing large construction projects.
 Documentation must be printed out.
 Electronic documents are not sufficient.
 The load will be inspected by the spotter to make sure it matches the description of materials on the Construction and Demolition Waste Acceptance form.
 Metro will retain a copy of the acceptance form and test results for its records.
 Customers who do not comply with the procedures may be charged testing and clean-up fees.

 Where to take waste that contains asbestos

 Residential (non-commercial) customers may bring limited amounts of asbestos-containing materials to a Metro household hazardous waste facility.
 The materials must be delivered in no more than two sealed 25-pound double-lined 6 mil asbestos bags and can be no more than 3 feet in length.
 The asbestos-containing materials must be bagged and sealed before they arrive at a Metro household hazardous waste facility.
 Metro accepts no more than two 25-pound bags per customer per day.

 Residential customers with more than 50 pounds of asbestos-containing materials and all commercial customers can take their loads to a landfill permitted to accept asbestos for disposal.
 Two landfills close to the Portland area that can accept asbestos-containing waste are: